WFP-VAM/anticipatory-action/training/README.md

 ## 2. Create an environment with Anaconda <a class="anchor" id="chapter2"></a>

+*To complete prior to the training:*

 You need to install the required Python libraries in an environment to run this package.
 To do this, we will use Anaconda, which can be downloaded freely [here](https://www.anaconda.com/download/success).

+*This will be done during the training:*

 Once you have it installed, open the **Anaconda PowerShell** prompt and use `cd` (change directory) and `ls` (list files and directories) commands to go to the folder where you have downloaded the **aa-env** repository.